jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 #Grouping Widgets
 ----
-The standard way of using appJar, is simply to place all widgets into a single window.
+The standard way of using *appJar*, is simply to place all widgets into a single window.
 Everything is grouped into that single window, and any changes affect everything in that window.

 It's sometimes desirable to group widgets together within a window.